Our Services

 Helpful Resources

-Chest pain has many causes, from minor muscle strain to serious heart or lung problems, and red flags include pressure or tightness that lasts, pain spreading to the arm, neck, jaw or back, shortness of breath, fainting, or heavy sweating.
+Chest pain causes range from minor muscle strain to serious heart or lung conditions.
+Seek emergency care immediately if you experience pressure or tightness lasting more than a few minutes, pain radiating to your arm, neck, jaw, or back, shortness of breath, fainting, or heavy sweating.

 Chest pain is one of the most common — and most worrying — symptoms people experience.
 Sometimes it's mild and goes away quickly.
 Other times, it feels intense, sharp, heavy, or tight.
 The truth is, chest pain can have many different causes, ranging from minor issues like muscle strain to serious conditions like heart disease.